Lohana: Formation of Khoja and Memon Islamic communities

-The community's oral history says that the decline of their kingdom began after the death of Veer Dada Jashraj.
+The community's oral history says that the decline of their community began after the death of Veer Dada Jashraj.
 It also says that their name derives from the city of Lohargadh (/Lohanpur/Lohkot) in Lahore, from which they migrated in the 13th century after the establishment of Muslim rule there.

 Pir Sadardin converted some Lohanas to the Shia Ismaili Nizari sect of Islam in the 15th century.
 As Lohanas were worshippers of Shakti, the emergence of a devotional Ismaili oral tradition that incorporated indigenous conceptions of religion, known as ginans, played a role in the forming of a new ethnic caste-like grouping.
 This group came to be known as Khojas (from Khawaja), a title given by Sadardin, that would predominantly merge into what is now understood as the Nizari Ismaili branch of Shia Islam.

 In 1422, Jam Rai Dan was tribal leader in Sindh during the Samma Dynasty; he was converted to Islam by Sayad Eusuf-ud-Din and he adopted a new name Makrab Khan.
 At that time a person named Mankeji was head of 84 nukhs of Lohanas, who were in favour in court of that Samma king.
 He was persuaded by ruler and the Qadri to convert to Islam.
 However, not all Lohanas were ready to convert from Hinduism.
 But 700 Lohana families comprising some 6,178 persons converted in Thatta, Sindh.
 These are now known as Memons (from Mumins).

-Post-Partition
+Post-partition

-After the Partition of British India in 1947, Lohanas from Kutch and Sindh migrated in large numbers to Gujarat, mostly to Kutch, Ahmedabad and Vadodara.
+After the partition of India in 1947, Lohanas from Kutch and Sindh migrated in large numbers to Gujarat, mostly to Kutch, Ahmedabad and Vadodara.
 Many also settled in Maharashtra in Mumbai, Mulund, Pune, and Nagpur.

 Overseas diaspora

-Thousands of Hindu Gujaratis left India between 1880 - 1920 and migrated to British colonies in the African Great Lakes region of Uganda, Kenya and Tanganyika.
-A significant number of these came from the Patidar and Lohana communities.
+Thousands of Hindu Gujaratis left India between 1880–1920 and migrated to British colonies in the African Great Lakes region of Uganda, Kenya and Tanganyika.
+A significant number of these came from the Patidar and Gujarati Lohana communities.
 At that time, however, there was already a bustling merchant class diaspora of Gujarati Muslims in these countries.

 The Lohana migrants to East Africa, of which there were 40,000 in 1970, came mainly from the Saurashtran cities of Jamnagar and Rajkot.
 Many Lohanas set up businesses in those countries, two of the most successful being those set up by Nanji Kalidas Mehta and Muljibhai Madhvani.

 In the later part of 20th century, following the independence of British colonies, and particularly after Idi Amin's expulsion order for South Asians in 1972, most Lohanas moved to the United Kingdom, and to a lesser extent to United States and Canada.
 In the UK, the highest concentration of Lohanas and other Gujarati Hindu communities is around the West London suburbs of Wembley and Harrow, and the city of Leicester in the East Midlands region of England.